 8. XSS protection

 XSS protection or cross-site scripting protection header is introduced to protect from cross-site scripting attacks.
-These attacks are considered to be very common and effective, hence the majority of the web browsers enabled XSS protection in them by default.
+These attacks are considered to be very common and effective, hence the majority of web browsers enable XSS protection in them by default.

 However, this filter was only available on old browsers, and it has become now unnecessary for modern browsers.
 Especially if you have already implemented a really good security policy and it’s good to just go ahead and have it in case your visitors are still using old browsers, that do not understand content security policy.